Suspect Arrested In Grisly Murder Of Tech Entrepreneur Fahim Saleh

 “We think his intent was to get rid of the body parts and go back and clean it up and make it look like nothing happened.
 He left before he finished the job,” a source told the New York Daily News.

 New York City’s medical examiner concluded Saleh died from multiple stab wounds.
-Police had previously described the murder as a hit job, as it looked like a “professional” job.
+Police had previously described the murder as a hit job, as it looked like a “professional” killing.

 In an emotional statement, Saleh’s family described him as a “brilliant and innovative mind,” who “made sure to never leave anyone behind.”

-Saleh was born in Saudi Arabia to Bangledeshi parents, before relocating to Poughkeepsie.
+Saleh was born in Saudi Arabia to Bangledeshi parents, before relocating to Poughkeepsie, New York.

 He graduated from Bentley University in 2009.
 His first entrepreneurial success came with the creation of the app PrankDial, which earned him $10 million.